 Once you’ve gathered all the legal forms for your divorce packet, you’ll need to carefully fill them out.
 If you need some help, hire an attorney to review your documents or use an online divorce service to complete your forms for you.

 Since the process varies by state, carefully read the instructions to see if you need a notarized signature before filing for divorce.

 Each state requires specific documents for your divorce case.
 Most couples need the following forms:

 An uncontested DIY divorce can cost anywhere between $0 to $5,000 plus your state filing fees.
 If you can gather and complete all the legal forms from your state court for free, you’ll only have to pay the necessary filing fees.
-You can also use an online divorce service to help gather and fill out your legal documents, which can cost $150 to $5,000.
+Or, use an online divorce service to help gather and fill out your legal documents, which can cost $150 to $5,000.

 If you and your spouse can’t agree to the divorce terms, you might need mediation before filing for divorce.
 Mediators generally cost between $100 and $300 per hour.
 The more issues you need to resolve, the more your divorce will cost.

-A do-it-yourself divorce has a few perks over going the traditional court route:
+A do-it-yourself divorce has several perks over going the traditional court route:

 The divorce process can be complicated, and taking it on yourself has the potential for missteps.
 A few pitfalls could include:

 Compare a few different divorce services to get assistance with your divorce papers.

 Not all divorces need to end up in a public courtroom with a long, drawn-out trial.
 You might be able to handle your case yourself without hiring a lawyer.